Aliases for ING3 Gene

 GeneCards Summary for ING3 Gene

 ING3 (Inhibitor Of Growth Family Member 3) is a Protein Coding gene.
 Diseases associated with ING3 include squamous cell carcinoma, head and neck and breast adenoma.
-Among its related pathways are Chromatin organization and Senescence and Autophagy.
+Among its related pathways are Chromatin organization.
 GO annotations related to this gene include histone acetyltransferase activity and methylated histone binding.
 An important paralog of this gene is ING4.

 UniProtKB/Swiss-Prot for ING3 Gene